okold/exam-scheduler/README.md

 ## Prolog
 - I'm satisfied with this solution, however there are some edge cases that don't get handled properly.
-- The program doesn't handle blank empty lines at the end of the text.
+- The program doesn't handle blank empty lines at the end of the text, so I've included modified versions of the room and course files in the prolog folder.
+The empty rooms file (rooms2), will fail every time.

 ## Haskell
 - The requirements for IO got significantly relaxed due to the pandemic, so we didn't need to implement reading from files.
 Instead of the sample files in the sample_inputs folder, the program uses the CourseData and RoomData types within their respective files, which correspond to each room and course data file in the folder.